 Visioning activities served as an initial step of the VISION 2050 plan development process.
-First, the Commission staff listened to what residents said was important to them in terms of how the Region develops its land and transportation in the future.
-Second, staff attempted to translate those preferences into an initial land use and transportation vision for Southeastern Wisconsin.
+First, the Commission staff listened to what residents said was important to them in terms of how the Region develops its land and transportation system in the future.
+Second, staff attempted to translate those preferences into an initial land use and transportation vision for Southeastern Wisconsin, which staff used as guidance during the rest of the process.

 Implementing this approach involved public outreach techniques designed to engage members of the public and obtain their involvement at the very beginning of the process to develop a consensus vision for the plan.
-The intent was that by engaging the Region's residents in visioning for the future, encouraging them to better understand land use and transportation development and consequences, and promoting discussion and understanding of the diverse transportation needs which exist across the Region, more of the Region's residents will be aware of, understand, and support the final recommended plan, and the potential to implement the resulting recommendations will be improved.
+The approach aimed to engage the Region's residents in visioning for the future, encourage them to better understand land use and transportation development and consequences, and promote discussion and understanding of the diverse transportation needs that exist across the Region.
+The intent was that by doing so, more of the Region's residents would be aware of, understand, and support the final recommended plan, and the potential to implement the resulting recommendations would be improved.

+Guiding the Vision was the product of the initial visioning activities and presented an initial vision comprised of 15 Guiding Statements for VISION 2050.
 This chapter documents the visioning activities conducted between September 2013 and February 2014, which involved a telephone questionnaire, two rounds of public visioning workshops, the photo contest, and three online survey opportunities.
-Guiding the Vision is the product of the visioning activities, presenting an initial vision comprised of a set of 15 VISION 2050 Guiding Statements.
+The Guiding the Vision booklet is the product of the visioning activities, presenting an initial vision comprised of a set of 15 Guiding Statements for VISION 2050.
 This initial vision generally describes the desired future direction of growth and change in the Region with respect to land and transportation system development.
+It provided direction to staff as they developed and compared conceptual land use and transportation scenarios, and later developed and evaluated more detailed alternative plans.

-LAND USE AND TRANSPORTATION PREFERENCE QUESTIONNAIRE
+1.2 LAND USE AND TRANSPORTATION PREFERENCE QUESTIONNAIRE

 The Land Use and Transportation Preference Questionnaire involved two components: a telephone questionnaire and a companion online questionnaire.
 The telephone questionnaire was conducted between September 27 and October 31, 2013, by the Department of Economics and the Center for Urban Initiatives and Research at the University of Wisconsin-Milwaukee (UWM).
-Using a random digit dial of landlines and mobile phones, UWM staff asked randomly selected residents in each of the seven Southeastern Wisconsin counties about their preferences for future types and styles of housing and development patterns, as well as their preferences Figure 1.1 Best in Show from VISION 2050 Portraits of the Region Photo Contest: Daniel Adams, "Soccer Beneath the 35th Street Viaduct"

-for future transportation investment in the Region.
+Using a random digit dial of landlines and mobile phones, UWM staff asked randomly selected residents in each of the seven Southeastern Wisconsin counties about their preferences for future types and styles of housing and development patterns, as well as their preferences for future transportation investment in the Region.
 For those residents that were not contacted by UWM staff for the telephone questionnaire, the Commission also created an online preference questionnaire with the same questions asked in the telephone questionnaire, allowing those residents to also provide their preferences.
 The online questionnaire was available on the VISION 2050 website between October 3 and November 13, 2013.